Debbie Harry: Personal life

-Harry was in a relationship with the Blondie guitarist Chris Stein.
-The pair split up in 1987, but they remained friends.
-In 2011, Harry said that she and Stein were both drug users during their relationship, and that they had spent time in a rehabilitation clinic and no longer used drugs.
-Harry is godmother to Stein's two daughters.
+Harry had a 13-year relationship with Blondie guitarist Chris Stein.
+In 1982, Stein was diagnosed with pemphigus vulgaris, a rare autoimmune disease of the skin, and Harry cared for him during his recovery.
+During this period, the couple also faced financial difficulties after the IRS seized assets over unpaid taxes, and both struggled with heroin addiction.
+In a 1993 interview with Q, Harry said that "drugs was chic" and that "everybody in New York was fooling around with drugs."
+In a 2019 interview with The Guardian, she described her heroin use as a "necessary evil" and, "to some degree," a form of "self-medicating" during "a rough, depressing time, but then it outlived its benefits."

+Harry and Stein ended their relationship in February 1987 partly due to their growing apart and Harry discontinuing methadone while he remained on it.
+Despite their separation, they remained close friends, and Harry is the godmother of Stein's two daughters.

 In 2014, Harry revealed that she had relationships with women in her youth.

-In her 2019 memoir, Face It: A Memoir, Harry describes having been raped at knifepoint during a burglary of the home she shared with Stein in the 1970s.
+In her 2019 memoir, Face It: A Memoir, Harry describes having been raped at knifepoint during a burglary of the apartment she shared with Stein in the 1970s.
 She also wrote that during the early 1970s, the serial killer Ted Bundy lured her into his car in New York City, but she escaped.
 Harry's description of the white vehicle stripped on the inside and missing the passenger door handle matched the 1968 VW Bundy was driving, but authorities believed him to be in Florida at the time.
 Ann Rule, author of the Bundy biography The Stranger Beside Me, commented that erroneous claims of Bundy abductions are fairly common.